dccircuit/IGME-235-Fall-2020/exercises/framework_exercise.md

 That's it for now.
 We recommend taking some time and exploring the documentation for these CSS frameworks to see what else they offer.
 Hopefully you can see how just a little bit of code within the framework yields impressive results.

-Be sure you upload your work to Banjo, zip up your work and submit the zip file and link to the assignment folder.
+Be sure you upload your work to Banjo, zip up your work and submit the zip file and link to the assignment folder (Since there is no index.html it should load up a list of the files in your directory -- wherever you put it).

+We should be able to click to 3 different bootstrap files, 3 materialize files, and a fontawesome file.